How to calculate tax credits

 Your award is then reduced depending on whether your income is over certain levels.

-If your family is receiving Income Support or income-based Jobseeker's Allowance you will automatically receive the full amount of child tax credit that you qualify for.
+If your family is receiving Income Support or income-based Jobseeker's Allowance, you will automatically receive the full amount of child tax credit that you qualify for, depending on the amount of children you have and whether any of them have a disability.

-However, if you are not receiving these social security benefits, then you will be entitled to the full amount of child tax credit until your annual income reaches £16,105 (2015-16).
+However, if you are not receiving these benefits, you will only be entitled to the full amount of child tax credit if your annual income is £16,105 or less.

 Above the limit